 This year's prize is the amazing all new 2015 BMW R 1200 GS motorcycle valued at $28,850.
 Proceeds from the Black Dog Ride - BMW Bike Raffle benefit Lifeline Australia, helping to extend their Online Crisis Support Chat Service.

-Black Dog Riders in every state and territory ride throughout regional Australia, raising awareness of depression and suicide prevention, culminating in a national meet up in Alice Springs.
-Be part of this epic unforgettable ride!
+Black Dog Riders in every state and territory depart in August to ride throughout regional Australia, raising awareness of depression and suicide prevention, culminating in a national meet up in the Red Centre of our vast country.
+Register today!

 Remember, depression is an illness, not a weakness and effective treatments are available.
 It's important to seek help early and with the right treatment most people recover.
 If you are concerned that you or someone you know may be suffering from depression talk to a doctor or another health professional today.
 If we talk about depression and work together we can make a difference.